Accessing medicinal cannabis

 Travelling with medicinal cannabis

 Each state or territory legislation is slightly different, and each has their own requirements.
 If you are travelling to Queensland from another State or Territory, your medicinal cannabis must have been prescribed by a doctor who holds the relevant Commonwealth approval.
-All medicinal cannabis products need to be dispensed and labelled by a pharmacist/pharmacy.
+All medicinal cannabis products need to be dispensed and labelled by a pharmacist/pharmacy or doctor.

 Interstate visitors who have been lawfully prescribed medicinal cannabis in another State/Territory can travel in Queensland.